graalvm/taming-build-time-initialization/README.md

 ### Types of Classes in GraalVM Native Image
 In GraalVM Native Image there are three possible initialization states for each class:
-1. `BUILD_TIME` - marks that a class is initialized at build-time and all of static fields will be reachable saved in the image heap.
+1. `BUILD_TIME` - marks that a class is initialized at build-time and all of static fields that are reachable are saved in the image heap.
 2. `RUN_TIME`   - marks that a class is initialized at run-time and all static fields and the class initializer will be evaluted at run time.
 3. `RERUN`      - internal state that means `BUILD_TIME` by accident.
 Static fields and class initializers will be evaluated at run time.